 People who are probing for increasing the traffic on their e-commerce site in a pocket-friendly way, then this write-up is for you!

-Here I have given 4 simple hacks that would help you to increase your business by shooting up your sales without deep pockets.
+Here I have given four simple hacks that would help you to increase your business by shooting up your sales without deep pockets.

 The four hacks are- Customer Service, writing better product descriptions, cross-selling and up-selling.